Office Work

 Lean meat + dark green vegetables + brown rice

-Iron and fiber supplement, prevents anemia
+Iron and fiber supplementation, prevents anemia

 Afternoon Tea (15:00)